coolshare/ReactReduxStarterKit/README.md

         }
     }

+   5).*Proxy Component*: a higher-order component is a function that takes a component and returns a new component.

+   Example (in TodoList.js)

  - <b>Basic function/feature</b> of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
    This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used except local